Community Standards

 Conduct process

-The conduct process is a cumulative one.
+The conduct process is a cumulative one throughout a student's entire time of living on campus.
 When a student is involved in an alleged Community Standard violation, all previous violations and conduct related interactions are taken into account when determining outcomes of the situation, generally called ‘sanctions.’
-Repeated conduct violations may lead to the termination of a resident’s License Agreement and/or suspension or dismissal from the institution.
+Repeated conduct violations may lead to the termination of a resident’s License Agreement and/or suspension or expulsion from the institution.

 An incident occurs

-- When an allegation that Community Standards and/or CSU Monterey Bay policies have been violated, Student Housing & Residential Life staff (usually RAs) will be on scene to document what they have observed (or have been told) by writing an Incident Report (IR).
+- When an allegation that Community Standards and/or CSU Monterey Bay policies have been violated, SHRL staff (usually RAs) will be on scene to document what they have observed (or have been told) by writing and submitting an Incident Report (IR).

-- An Incident Report MUST include the names of all people present during the alleged violation and descriptive details of what was observed (seen, smelled, heard, etc.).
+- An IR MUST include the names of all people present during the alleged violation and descriptive details of what was observed (seen, smelled, heard, etc.).

-- Students, faculty, administrative staff, visitors and/or guests may submit an Incident Report documenting what they have observed – which may or may not constitute an alleged violation of Student Housing & Residential Life Community Standards or university policy.
-Community members can draft this Incident Report within an email or document attached to an email, then send that documentation to the Conduct Coordinator or Community Director who oversees the area where the incident occurred.
+- Students, faculty, administrative staff, visitors and/or guests may submit an IR documenting what they have observed by sending an email or document attached to an email to the Residential Life Coordinator of their area.
 (Important Note: the person documenting an incident must be available for follow up questions.)

-- Student Housing & Residential Life does not ‘guarantee’ anonymity to individuals who report/document alleged Community Standard violations.
+- Anonymity is not guaranteed to individuals who report/document alleged Community Standard violations.
 Our staff will make every effort not to share individuals’ identities, however, we believe it is important to address issues when they arise regardless of where information originates.
 This includes our staff documenting conversations with community or non-community members when information comes forward about alleged Community Standard violations.

-- In general, students whose behaviors have been documented will be informed that an Incident Report has been created and forwarded to a Conduct Coordinator or Community Director.
+- In general, students whose behaviors have been documented will be informed that an IR has been created.
 However, this may not always be the case and/or possible.

-- The Conduct Coordinator or Community Director reviews the Incident Report, determines who allegedly violated what Community Standards and/or university policies.
+- The RLC or an Assistant Director reviews the IR and determines who allegedly violated what Community Standards and/or university policies.

-- In general, Community Directors or Conduct Coordinator will hear a conduct cases depending on the severity of the incident.
-Lower level incidents such as noise, or first time alcohol may be heard by the Community Director.
-Higher level cases such as second time alcohol or drugs will be seen by the Conduct Coordinator.
-While any incident that has a potential of license termination will be heard by the Associate Director.
+- In general, RLCs or ADs will hear conduct cases depending on the severity of the incident.
+Any incident that has a potential of license termination will be heard by the Associate Director of Residential Life or their designee.

-- The Conduct Meeting Officer will send student(s) named in the Incident Report a written request for a conduct meeting via each student’s CSUMB email account.
+- The RLC or AD will send the student(s) named in the Incident Report a written request for a conduct meeting via each student’s CSUMB email account (look for emails from Maxient- which is the software we use).

-- The Conduct Meeting Officer will provide details as to the date, time, and location of the conduct meeting.
-In addition, the Conduct Officer may indicate specific allegations of alleged violations that will be discussed.
+- We will provide details including the date, time, location of the conduct meeting and will indicate specific policies of alleged violations that will be discussed.

 - Students will have at least 2 business days from the date/time of when the email is sent until the conduct meeting.

-- In all cases, conduct meetings are required appointments.
-Failure to attend the original meeting, request an alternative meeting, and/or failing to be present for the original or an alternative meeting will result in a decision being made without the benefit of a student’s input.
+- In all cases, community standards meetings are required appointments.
+Failure to attend the original meeting, request an alternative meeting, and/or failing to be present for the original or an alternative meeting will result in a decision being made without the benefit of a student’s input (aka ruled in absentia).

 It is the student’s responsibility to come prepared to fully discuss the alleged incident and alleged violations of Community Standards.
 Sincere participation and open, honest communication is critical to the learning objectives of the conduct process.

-- Students will meet with the Conduct Meeting Officer in a location designated in the conduct meeting request letter.
+- Students will meet with an RLC or Assistant Director in a location designated in the conduct meeting request letter.

-- Discuss the conduct process and role of Community Standards in our community;
+- Discussing the conduct process and role of Community Standards in our community;

 - Discuss the facts of the incident(s) from multiple perspectives;